Your Premium News - August 2021

 Depending on the type of condo you live in, your condo corporation’s insurance may cover losses to the building and common property elements, but not personal contents, liability or improvements to your unit.
 In order to prepare a quote for your condo insurance, your broker will need to know:

 Talking with a CAA Manitoba Insurance Broker is the best place to get started.
 If you already have home insurance, our brokers are happy to discuss your needs and determine whether you have the right coverage.
-You can enjoy a 10% rate reduction on a new CAA Home Insurance policy4, and while you don’t have to be a Member to get insurance with CAA, Members enjoy exclusive perks, including saving up to 10% on CAA Home Insurance on top of the 10% rate reduction5.
+You don't need to be a CAA Member to get insurance with CAA, but Members enjoy exclusive perks, including saving up to 10% on CAA Home Insurance.1.

 Hitting the Road?